alta010/alta010/README.md

 Here are some ideas to get you started:
 -->

-### I'm a student attending community college
+### I'm a self learnning developer

-- 🔭 I’m currently working on building a personal website/blog using Django
+- 🔭 I’m currently working on building a project with different applications using Django
 - 🌱 I’m currently learning everything

 ### Connect with me: